techidaily/site-ai-voice-clone/source/_posts/ai-video-translator-online-for-2024.md

 ### Is It Beneficial To Sell Live in This Digital Industry?

  Live selling is an emerging way to attract customers to shop on online marketplaces.
-According to[research](#:~:text=76%25%20of%20US%20adults%20shop,at%20least%20once%20per%20week.) , 76% of US adults prefer shopping online for clothes and groceries.
+According to [research](#:~:text=76%25%20of%20US%20adults%20shop,at%20least%20once%20per%20week.) , 76% of US adults prefer shopping online for clothes and groceries.
 It focuses on customers’ desire to know about products that generate sales.
 Thus, it proves beneficial in many terms, among which a few are elaborated below:

 #### 1\.
 Engaging and Updating Communication